krunch3r76/lc_autolfs/README.md

 # USAGE TIPS
+there is no need to manually press enter to run each command, each command will execute after a short timeout (as long as the previous did not report an error)

 only source _s_f_ once (not needed again)

 edit _s_f_ to uncomment the makeflags line to reduce build times, then source. (without an editor, this would be done via the host mount)